School-of-Code-HQ/workshop_your-bootcamp/README.md

-# Make your own bootcamp!
+# Make the application page for your own bootcamp!

-This will be done during the class with your team.

-### Use Figma!
+Use the work you did over the past days including your user personas and user stories to bring your wireframes to life and start to transform your design into reality.